pahrohfit/sanic-beskar/docs/configuration.rst

        code to check and enforce.
      - ``True``
    * - ``BESKAR_TOTP_SECRETS_TYPE``
-     - The type of `secrets` protection for the TOTP implimentation.
+     - The type of `secrets` protection for the TOTP implementation.
 The available options are:

        * ``None`` (default) indicates **no** encryption protection of stored